Cheeden/tp/docs/UserGuide.md

 * `editplan 1 pl/2025-10-28|Focus on polynomial division instead`
   Updates the lesson plan for 28 Oct 2025 for the 1st student with the new description.

-* `editplan 2 pl/2025-10-22|Spend more time on thesis statements`
+* `editplan 2 pl/2025-10-22|Introduction:\tThesis statements\nMain:\tEssay structure\nPractice:\tWrite opening paragraph`
-  Updates the lesson plan for 22 Oct 2025 for the 2nd student with the new description.
+  Updates the lesson plan for 22 Oct 2025 with a structured, multi-line format.

 Expected outcome: